stoeps13/connections-doc/source/admin/admin/t_admin_communities_change_default_widgets.md

     </templates>
     ```

+    !!! note
-    **Note:** Only one instance of a widget for a widget definition is is supported.
+    Only one instance of a widget for a widget definition is is supported.

 6. Apply your changes by doing the following: